-Frequently Asked Questions of our dinner shows
+Frequently Asked Questions about our dinner shows

 Can I buy a ticket for a show?

-Can I arange a private event?
+Can I arrange a private event?

 The show cost will cover the full show cast in costume and all the props and equipment to run the show.
 In addition each guest is provided with a small character, tips and ideas for dress ups, name badges and place settings.
 We also provide support via email or phone in the lead-up to your party.
 We will also provide themed background music, usually played via the venue’s sound system.